rinja-rs/rinja/bench-build/README.md

-Run the script `./run.sh` in this directory to compare the compile compile of `rinja`
+Run the script `./run.sh` in this directory to compare the compile compile of `askama`

 * uses feature `derive` vs
 * it does not use that feature.